 Indeed, stay on point.
 We’re back right after this.
 Welcome back everybody to the OPT network.
 Well of course March is vision awareness month.
 It’s also women’s history month and we are rounding out vision awareness with none other than Dr Karren Laird Russo.
-She has been in ophthalmology at Louisiana Eye and Laser.
+She has been in ophthalmology at Louisiana Eye & Laser Center Center.
 She’s been practicing for well over two decades and we welcome her to the OPT network.

 Dr. Karren Laird Russo (27:20):

 Thank you, I’m very happy to be here.

 Dr. Karren Laird Russo (27:23):

 Thank you very much.

 We met a long time ago on this journey and I was really inspired by you and by your story that you had started out on this journey to be an ophthalmologist but it wasn’t a traditional journey.
 Tell me about it.

 Well, I started out when I graduated from college, I started out as a medical technologist and i practiced as a medical technologist for several years.
 I got my masters and then I decided I wanted to do more and I was working the night shift and there was another young lady who was working the night shift and we got together and we started thinking, “Yeah, we’d like to go to medical school.”
 And so we started studying for the MCAT and we ended up taking the MCAT and both being accepted into medical school in New Orleans at the same time.
 So it was quite wonderful.